FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ## By status

-Each article has two attributes, which can be combined.
-The first attribute indicates if the article was read or not.
+Each article has two attributes that can be combined.
+The first attribute indicates whether or not the article has been read.
 The second attribute indicates if the article was marked as favorite or not.

-With version 0.7, attribute filters are available in the article display dropdown list.
-With this version, it is not possible to combine those filters.
-For instance, it is not possible to display only read and favourite articles.
+In version 0.7, attribute filters are available in the article display dropdown list.
+With this version, it's not possible to combine filters.
+For instance, it's not possible to display only read and favorite articles.

 ![Attribute filters in 0.7](../img/users/status.filter.0.7.png)